 Fiscal Year Total Collections Annual Change %

+2006-07 \$820,000,000 -1.4

-2005-06 \$759,400,000 1.1
+2005-06 831,600,000 3.6

-2004-05 751,300,000 5.6
+2004-05 802,400,000 12.7

 2003-04 711,726,095 -3.7

-2002-03 739,341,068 46.12
+2002-03 739,341,068 73.3

 2001-02 426,653,790 NA

-- Est - The tax did not take effect until October 2001, so the first year's collections do not reflect a full fiscal year.
+The tax did not take effect until October 2001, so the first year's collections do not reflect a full fiscal year.

 The governing authority of each county and municipality may, by ordinance, levy a local communications services tax on retail sales of communications services that originate or terminate in Florida and are billed to an address in the city or county imposing the tax.
-This tax replaces the public service tax on telecommunication services and franchise fees imposed on communications services providers for use of public rights-of-way.
+This tax replaces the public service tax on telecommunication services and franchise fees imposed on communications services providers for use of public rights-of-way plus the discretionary sales surtax previously imposed on telecommunications services.
 Communications services include all forms of telecommunication currently taxed by the gross receipts tax, except direct-to-home satellite services.
 The law also specifically applies the tax to communications services provided through any "other medium or method now in existence or hereafter devised."